 What is js13kGames?

-Read the Tuts+ Gamedev introductory article and see the Rules for details, good luck and have fun!
+Read Tuts+ Gamedev intro article, my blog post and see the Rules for details, good luck and have fun!

 Share the love for HTML5 games and support the js13kGames competition!

 See the Contact section for more details on how to get in touch.

 Organizer of One Game A Month, currently working on a gamedev book and a strategy rpg.
 Creator of 40 games, 60 songs, 2 books, and an HTML5 platformer game starter kit, McFunkypants is an optimist disco viking and child of the arcade era.
 He has been an indie gamedev for over a decade.

 Founder of Zenva and author of over 40 online courses on game, web and mobile app development, including a Kickstarter-funded course on how to make 15 games with Phaser.
 Trainer at the HTML5 Developer Conference, avid tutorial writer and massive HTML5 game dev nerd.